-Smoking hemp is typically done by rolling it into a standard joint.
+Smoking hemp flowers is typically done by rolling it into a standard joint.
 This is popular with the cannabis culture because of the convenience and affordability.
 Some would even roll the hemp onto hemp paper to get an extra dose of hemp treat.

 Vaping hemp is also growing in popularity.
 The main reason for choosing to use a vaporizer is for health reasons – in order to filter out potentially harmful impurities.
 Thus, vaping is recommended for those with lung issues since it can produce a less concentrated flavor experience.